JonathanReeve/course-computational-literary-analysis/Readings-old/_texts/garden-party.md

 The Science Mistress would not believe it at first.
 But nobody had been as surprised as she.
 She was thirty.
 Basil was twenty-five.
 It had been a miracle, simply a miracle, to hear him say, as they walked home from church that very dark night, "You know, somehow or other, I've got fond of you."
 And he had taken hold of the end of her ostrich feather boa.
 "Passes away from the Listening Ear."

 "Repeat!
 Repeat!" said Miss Meadows.
 "More expression, girls!
 Once more!"

 "Fast!
 Ah, too Fast."
 The older girls were crimson; some of the younger ones began to cry.
-Big spots of rain blew against the windows, and one could hear the willows whispering, "\... not that I do not love you\..."
+Big spots of rain blew against the windows, and one could hear the willows whispering, "\... not that I do not love you\... "

 "But, my darling, if you love me," thought Miss Meadows, "I don't mind how much it is.
 Love me as little as you like."
 But she knew he didn't love her.
 Not to have cared enough to scratch out that word "disgust," so that she couldn't read it!
 "Soon Autumn yields unto Winter Drear."
 She would have to leave the school, too.
 She could never face the Science Mistress or the girls after it got known.
 She would have to disappear somewhere.
 "Passes away."
 The voices began to die, to fade, to whisper\... to vanish\...

 Suddenly the door opened.
 A little girl in blue walked fussily up the aisle, hanging her head, biting her lips, and twisting the silver bangle